arangodb/arangojs/README.md

 `cursor.map(fn): Array<any>`

-Rewinds and advances the cursor by applying the function *fn* to each value returned by the query until the cursor is exhausted.
+Advances the cursor by applying the function *fn* to each value in the cursor's remaining result list until the cursor is exhausted.

 Returns an array of the return values of *fn*.